Blendify/blender-manual/blender_docs/manual/pipeline/alembic.rst

    When enabled, writes polygonal meshes using the "SubD" Alembic schema, rather than the "PolyMesh" schema.
 Apply Subdivision Surface
-   TODO: figure out & describe what this does Triangulate
+   TODO: figure out & describe what this does.
+Triangulate
    Triangulates the mesh before writing to Alembic.